 Students of Social Studies 8 will be introduced to World Civilizations that provided the foundations of modern thought, and their associated social, political, economic and environmental structures that developed between the years 600 and 1750.
-Topics will include World Religions, Medieval Studies, the Renaissance and Protestant Reformation in Europe, and the Age of Exploration.
+Topics will include Feudalism in Europe and Asia, World Religions, Medieval Studies, the Renaissance and Protestant Reformation in Europe, and the Age of Navigation.
 In addition, there will be an examination of both pre-European contact and early colonial periods in North America.
 This will involve a study of the Indigenous Peoples of Canada, and the early explorations, settlement and colonization of Canada by Western Europeans.
 Basic geography skills and Canadian regional geography will also be incorporated throughout.